ar-io/ar-io-ant-registry-process/docs/madr/3-handlers.md

 ## Considered Options

-The `State-Notice` and `Access-Control-List` handlers are required for storing the ANT owner, however the `Register` handler was discussed deeply to see if it was necessary at all.
-The names were decided based on the ANT contracts
+The State-Notice and Access-Control-List handlers are required for storing the ANT owner; however, the Register handler was discussed deeply to see if it was necessary at all.

 ### With Register

 - **Pros:**
   - Allows triggering other workflows by notifying the ANT with a `Register-Notice`
-  - Can Register ANT's from other workflow without the ANT registering itself.
+  - Can Register ANTs from other workflow without the ANT registering itself.
 - **Cons:**
   - Increased complexity in management.
   - Higher initial development effort.